Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Testing/Krash_test_campaign.md

 * Set the property file, find where and with what content
 * Distinguish the Asqatasun instance being tested and the tools required to make the test (XVFB...)
-* Explain how to get the value "3" for contract.id
+* Explain how to get the value "3" for contract.id (it is the id of the openbar contract created by the installer)